florp-s/Homelab-Networking-Security/README.md

 ## Skills and Concepts

 This project began as a fun hobby to host a server for a group of people.
-Over time, it developed into a project to develophands-onn experience with:
+Over time, it developed into a project to develop hands-on experience with:

 - TCP/IP
 - Client-server networking